About

 Outreach

-They engage in numerous public outreach activities aimed at non-scientific audiences, participating in initiatives such as #científiques for the International Day of Women and Girls in Science, the European Night of Researchers, Fira STEAM at Badalona, talks at schools for Respiratory Diseases organized by La Marato 3CAT, and events organised by Amics de Can Ruti at the institute.
+The team participates in numerous public outreach activities aimed at non-scientific audiences, participating in initiatives such as #científiques for the International Day of Women and Girls in Science, the European Night of Researchers, Fira STEAM at Badalona, talks at schools for Respiratory Diseases organised by La Marato de 3CAT, and events organised by Amics de Can Ruti at the institute.

 News